zietzm/gromacs/pkg/MDAnalysis.md

 This new tool will-- at absolute minimum at this moment-- facilitate atom selection in various file formats.
 At very minimum, this capability makes the most tricky python script obsolete, PDB_to_CSV.py.

+Note:
+If we are using Jupyter notebook, include the following to plot whatever we want.

+%matplotlib inline
+import matplotlib
+import matplotlib.pyplot as plt